TiffanyJTFu/TiffanyFu/_pages/cv.md

 ACHIEVEMENTS AND ACTIVITIES
 ======
+* Ignite the Stage 09/2025
+  * Served as Sponsorship Coordinator at Ignite Fair organization, actively participating in the planning and execution of the 'Ignite the Stage' event
 * Shad York 2025
   * Certificate of Completion
   * Participated as a team member in organizing the Open Day Celebration and the Evening Variety Show, and served as one of the Masters of Ceremonies (MCs) for the events